forgery810/fl-studio-all-devices/README.md

 ```

-Also, open this file and edit the first line.
-As is the first line is # name=No Default .
+Open this file and edit the first line.
+As is, the first line is # name=No Default.
 Again, it must start with # name= but after that it can be named anything.
 This is what will appear in the list of available scripts under MIDI Options.

 ```sh
 # name=No Default